 This superiority complex and self-obsession is what taints the term ‘digital nomad’.
-It helps explain why (in Chiang Mai, at least – the epicentre of the movement), there are so many Tim Ferris wannabes and supposed life coaches, self-help gurus and wellness experts, as well as misguided, idealistic millennials who think they’re entrepreneurs, ‘crushing it’ and going to ‘make it’.
+It helps explain why (in Chiang Mai, at least – the epicentre of the movement) there are so many Tim Ferris wannabes and supposed life coaches, self-help gurus and wellness experts, as well as misguided, idealistic millennials who think they’re ‘crushing it’ and going to ‘make it’.
 As the YouTuber Brett Dev emphasises, the reason so many digital nomads fail is that they try to do too many things at once (e.g. blogging, vlogging, coding, e-commerce, coaching and consulting) and don’t end up making much progress on anything.
+This is known as Shiny Object Syndrome.
 The most reliable path to success, as Brett points out, is to focus on one skill or business idea and hone it.
 Become an expert at what you do, so you don’t burn through your savings and have to return home.

-There’s always going to be a minority of idiots who muddy any positive movement (veganism would be another example).
-Unfortunately, the egotistical few mean that the term which encompasses the movement can leave a sour taste in your mouth when you say it, the same feeling I have sometimes when I say, “I’m vegan”.
+There’s always going to be an idiotic minority who muddy any positive movement (veganism would be another example).
+Unfortunately, the egotistical few mean that the term which encompasses the movement can leave a sour taste in your mouth when you say it.

 When I think ‘digital nomad’, pretentiousness comes to mind; I think of someone desperately wanting to be progressive, working better than everyone else, and travelling better than anyone else.

 Luckily, if you work remotely and enjoy travel, you don’t need to get wrapped up in the hype and egotism of the movement.
-Most digital nomads I’ve met, in fact, have been awesome, genuine, like-minded people.
+Most digital nomads I’ve met, in fact, have been genuinely great people.

 I’m not saying digital nomadism has been forever spoiled by a small cringe-worthy minority of people and must be rejected.
-Like with the vegan movement, I just think there’s room for improvement, which is also why I will criticise vegans as much as anyone else.
+Like with the vegan movement, I just think there’s room for improvement, which is also why I will criticise vegans as much as any non-vegans out there.

 Living this lifestyle is, overall, significantly better than the prospect of doing a 9-to-5 back home.
 But there’s no need to say any more than that.
 As tempting as getting attached to the digital nomad identity may be, it will only end up boosting your ego, rather than bringing you back down to earth.
 Ironically, while digital nomads may be pursuing and espousing this lifestyle in the name of self-improvement, they may end up acting counter-productively if they seek attention and ego boosts in the process.
 There’s no self-improvement in that.